oinone/oinone-docs/en/UserManual/Designers/DataVisualization/ chart-design.md

 :::info Note
 The data configuration supported by different types of charts may vary.
 :::
++ Limit the maximum number of queryable entries: Users can customize the query quantity.

 ### 2. Operation Method
 + Add: Click the "Add" icon, and click or drag the fields into the pop-up window.